cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/vef/index.rst

 The stability of this new finite element basis is proved in [JCS23]_.
+This scheme is used in practice in most of FVM simulation.

   .. and the main notions of equivalence between finite element formulation and finite volume element formulation are presented in [PJ24] - .

+  .. but some studies have been done in Pnc/P0 due to implementation and mathematical analysis facilities.